chandler-barlow/blog/content/posts/how-to-use-javascript-prototypes.md

 ---
 author: Chandler Barlow
-tags:
+tags: [javascript]
-  - javascript
-title: How to Use Javascript Prototypes
+title: "How to Use Javascript Prototypes"
+description: "The low down on prototypes in js"
+showTableOfContents: true
+type: "post"
 date: 2021-07-14
-draft: false
 ---

 What is the prototype chain?
 How do we define objects in JavaScript?